theiiienrique/theiiienrique.github.io/docs/user-stories/user-story-guide.md

 Assigning a priority level to a user story is optional but recommended.
 You can designate priority levels using tags such as Critical, High, Medium, and Low.

 You may assign priority based on quantitative data collected from user research.
 For example, if a customer satisfaction score is low with a particular feature or an issue repeatedly appears in your ticketing system, this may be a common issue that users are experiencing and, therefore, should take a higher priority level.

-See our user story process document to learn more about user research and how it relates to user story writing.

-Explore other templates from [The Good Docs Project](https://gitlab.com/tgdp/templates).
-Use our [feedback form](https://thegooddocsproject.dev/feedback/) to give feedback on this template.